kingsdigitallab/alice-thornton/frontend/posts/news/2024-05-23-new-navigation-tools.md

 ![A picture of a webpage from the Thornton's Books site, showing a page from the Digital Edition with a citation]({{"/assets/img/posts/scroll_and_citation.jpeg" | url}} )

-And, finally, in case you haven’t seen this already, you can now also navigate the published sections of the *Book of Remembrances* via a contents list (see ‘About’ in ‘Books’).
+And, finally, in case you haven’t seen this already, you can now also navigate the published sections of the [*Book of Remembrances*](https://thornton.kdl.kcl.ac.uk/books/book_of_remembrances/) via a contents list (‘About’ in ‘Books’).
 As our other search functions (by event and full text search) are not yet available, this may be of particular interest to those interested in specific types of events (deaths, deliverances, illnesses) or specific genres (such as prayers, meditations and thanksgivings) that Thornton identifies in her titles.

 ![A picture of a webpage from the Thornton's Books site, showing a contents page from the Digital Edition of Thornton's 'Book of Remembrances']({{"/assets/img/posts/contents.jpeg" | url}} )